exercism/problem-specifications/exercises/queen-attack/description.md

 So if you are told the white queen is at `c5` (zero-indexed at column 2, row 3) and the black queen at `f2` (zero-indexed at column 5, row 6), then you know that the set-up is like so:

+###### B and W are the queens, standing for Black and White.
+This is not relevant info to the puzzle.
 ```text
   a b c d e f g h
 8 _ _ _ _ _ _ _ _ 8